UNDER CONSTRUCTION

 Understanding microbiomes is one of the next great frontiers in science.
 Advancing this knowledge will unlock impactful solutions for individual and public health, drive innovations in food systems, and contribute to climate change mitigation.
 However, tackling this challenge requires addressing diverse research questions and fostering collaboration among a wide range of stakeholders.

 To support this effort, we are proud to partner with various initiatives and research programs to expand microbiome literacy and bridge critical knowledge gaps.
+If you’re interested in collaborating with us, please reach out at info@microbiomesupport.eu.
+We look forward to hearing from you!

 Explore these projects and initiatives through the links below to learn more.
 Visit the linked websites by clicking the logo.